Alzheimer’s and Memory Loss: Understanding Forgetfulness

 However, there are strategies that can help improve memory in older adults.

-These include staying mentally active through activities such as reading or puzzles, getting regular physical to promote brain health, maintaining a healthy rich in antioxidants and omega-3 fatty acids, managing stress levels effectively, and getting enough quality sleep.
+These include staying mentally active through activities such as reading or puzzles, getting regular physical exercise to promote brain health, maintaining a healthy diet rich in antioxidants and omega-3 fatty acids, managing stress levels effectively, and getting enough quality sleep.

 Mild Cognitive Impairment (MCI)